Alaska Daily has the makings of ABC’s newest hit drama.

 There were so many frustrating layers discovered as Eileen and Roz tirelessly pursued the truth, eventually realizing that none of their work actually mattered if they couldn’t do anything to change the outcome.
 The DA wasn’t interested in looking into Ezra again because everyone was just happy that justice was being served on a platter and in a nice bow—no one actually seemed phased that they were putting the wrong man away for a crime he didn’t commit and due to a false and coerced confession.
 And that’s strange considering Rule 40 was put in place so that a man’s reputation wouldn’t get tarnished by false allegations.
 It made no note of a scenario in which the allegations were real and true, so I guess the government only cares when it benefits them… or a white male.
 No surprise there.

-However, the evidence against Ezra is unraveling at a rapid pace and becoming harder to ignore.
+However, the evidence against Ezra is mounting and becoming harder to ignore.
 He lost his alibi when Eileen and Roz got their audio guy (also the weed guy, which tracks) to isolate the background noises and realized that Ezra was at Skeeter’s party with his son instead of leaving the party to go pick up his son.
 Ezra wasn’t willing to speak to them, which wasn’t much of a surprise, but after they pulled all of his prior offenses against women and presented them to Taylor, she knew she had to do the right thing.
 While the DA was rather dismissive of a child’s testimony, 10-year-old Jackson painted a picture of what transpired that night—Gloria was hurt, she passed out and Ezra drove her home while leaving his son behind at the “adult party.”
 He then told the kid not to say anything.
 And that last part honestly tells you everything you need to know about the man.

 I don’t know how anyone could ignore that evidence, especially when they have a recording of Gloria begging Toby for help and telling him she loves him.
 That absolutely would never happen if Toby was the assailant.
 Hopefully, once they print their story and make the public aware, there will be enough outcry that the DA and everyone else involved in the case will have to take pause and take a look at the facts… the real ones this time.